aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-baselines/baseline-task-scheduling/_index.md

 - **Null values:** If `task.getBaselines()` returns an empty list, verify that the task was added to the project hierarchy before setting the baseline.
 - **Date format:** The `getStart()` and `getFinish()` methods return `Date` objects.
 Use a formatter if you need a custom display format.

-## FAQ's
-### Can Aspose.Tasks for Java handle complex project structures?
-Yes, Aspose.Tasks for Java offers robust capabilities to manage projects of varying complexities efficiently.

-### Is Aspose.Tasks for Java compatible with other Java libraries?
-Absolutely, Aspose.Tasks for Java seamlessly integrates with other Java libraries, enhancing your project management capabilities.

-### Can I customize task baselines using Aspose.Tasks for Java?
-Certainly, Aspose.Tasks for Java provides extensive functionalities to customize and manage task baselines according to your project requirements.

-### Is there a trial version available for Aspose.Tasks for Java?
-Yes, you can access a free trial of Aspose.Tasks for Java from the [release page](https://releases.aspose.com/).

-### Where can I find support for Aspose.Tasks for Java?
-For any queries or assistance, you can visit the Aspose.Tasks forum [here](https://forum.aspose.com/c/tasks/15).

 ## Frequently Asked Questions

 **Q: How do I create a new project instance in Aspose.Tasks?**